-The first question.
 The first question that arises is whether the latter generalization (i.e., from one-sided to two-sided error POTs) is a generalization at all (i.e., does it increase the power of POTs).
 This is not obvious, and for some time the first author implicitly assumed that the answer is negative.
 However, considering the issue seriously, one may realize that two-sided error POTs exist also for properties that have no one-sided error POT.
-A straightforward example is the property of Boolean functions that have at least a $\tau$ fraction of 1-values, for any constant $\tau \in (0, 1)$ .
+A straightforward example is the property of Boolean functions that have at least a $\tau$ fraction of 1-values, for any constant $\tau \in (0,1)$ .
 But this example is quite artificial and contrived, and the real question is whether there exist more natural examples.
 In this paper we provide a host of such examples.

-Our results.
 The current work reports of several natural properties that have two-sided error POTs, although they have no one-sided error POTs.
 A partial list of such examples includes:

 - 1. Properties of Boolean functions that refer to the fraction of 1-values (i.e., the density of the preimage of 1).
-Each such property is specified by a constant number of subintervals of [0, 1], and a function satisfies such a property if the fraction of 1-values (of the function) resides in one of these subintervals.
-See Theorems 2.2 and 2.3. - 2.
+Each such property is specified by a constant number of subintervals of [0, 1], and a function satisfies such a property if the fraction of 1-values (of the function) resides in one of these subintervals. - 2.
 Testing graph properties in the adjacency representation model.
 One class of properties refers to regular graphs of a prescribed degree and to subclasses of such regular graphs (e.g., regular graphs that consists of a collection of bicliques).
-Another class refers to graphs in which some fixed graph occurs for a bounded number of times (e.g., at most 1% of the vertex triplets form triangles).
-See Theorems 3.1, 3.2 and 3.9. - 3.
+Another class refers to graphs in which some fixed graph occurs for a bounded number of times (e.g., at most 1% of the vertex triplets form triangles). - 3.
 Testing graph properties in the bounded-degree model.
-One class of properties refers to graphs that contain a fraction of isolated vertices that falls in a predetermine set of densities (as in the foregoing Item 1).
-See Theorem 4.2.
+One class of properties refers to graphs that contain a fraction of isolated vertices that falls in a predetermined set of densities (as in the foregoing Item 1).

 It is evident that none of the foregoing properties has a one-sided error POTs.
 The point is showing that they all have two-sided error POTs.
+A more detailed account of these and other results is provided next.